 Rapid advances and growth in the field of forensic genetics has created a demand for individuals with expertise and training in the areas of forensic DNA testing, statistical evaluation of DNA results and legal testimony on testing procedures, results and interpretations.

 The Forensic Genetics graduate program is designed to offer a broad-based learning experience in forensic science with an emphasis on current and developing DNA technologies.
-The program was designed to meet all educational and many training requirements as outlined in the National Quality Assurance Standards for Forensic DNA Testing Laboratories adopted in1998.
-The Master of Science degree requirements are met upon satisfactory completion of 58 semester credit hours (SCH) of course work, including six semester hours of an internship that culminates in a practicum report.
-In addition to completing selected components of the Graduate School's Integrative Core Curriculum, students in Forensic Genetics are trained in biostatistics, population genetics, several forensic DNA technology laboratory methodologies, and are prepared to accurately provide legal testimony on their work product.
-Thus, the program prepares individuals for careers in forensic DNA sciences, emphasizing the application of current methods and technologies to legal proceedings.
+The program was designed to meet all educational and many training requirements as outlined in the National Quality Assurance Standards for Forensic DNA Testing Laboratories adopted in 1998.
+The Master of Science degree requirements are met upon satisfactory completion of 53 semester credit hours (SCH) of course work, including six semester credit hours of internship that culminates in a practicum report.
+In addition to completing selected components of the Graduate School's Integrative Core Curriculum, students in Forensic Genetics are trained in biostatistics, population genetics, forensic DNA technology laboratory methodologies, and are prepared to accurately provide legal testimony on their work product.
 Upon completion of the program, graduates are prepared become qualified DNA analysts and, later, after obtaining the experience required in the National Standards, individuals are qualified to serve as forensic DNA Technical Leaders.
 Graduates will also find the program helpful in building a foundation to pursue further studies at the doctoral level.
 Certain individuals interested in related investigative fields or practicing law might find the curriculum appropriate for their professional objectives as well.